Conducting Rural Health Research, Needs Assessment, and Program Evaluation

 Needs assessments seek to measure, or assess, the circumstances present in a specific community, organization, or program.
 Assessment can be used to identify needs or gaps in available rural health services, as well as assets and strengths.

 Program evaluation focuses on determining how well a program or service is doing in terms of meeting specific goals and objectives.
 Ideally, the goals and objectives were identified prior to implementation of the program, or at minimum, prior to knowing the program results.
-The focus of program evaluation is to provide information to help administrators and staff make decisions about how to improve the delivery and impact of a program.
-What is being evaluated is driven by the community stakeholders' values.
+The focus of program evaluation is to inform decisions about how to improve the delivery and impact of a program.
+The subject of the evaluation is decided based on the program stakeholders' values.

-All three activities can be conducted by a community, healthcare facility, government agency, or academic institution, assuming the investigators have the appropriate skills or a mentor to help develop those skills.
+All three activities can be conducted by a community, healthcare facility, government agency, academic institution, or others, assuming the investigators have the appropriate skills or a mentor to help develop those skills.

-Before you begin an inquiry, determine whether you intend to do research, assessment, or evaluation.
+Before you begin an inquiry, determine whether you intend to perform research, assessment, or evaluation.
 Clarifying your purpose will help you select the appropriate methods for documenting and sharing what you learn.

 |Characteristic||Research||Needs Assessments||Program Evaluation|